 - The Customer is responsible for repairing faults relating to any Customer Software Applications, content or equipment.

-8.2 Charges for restorationThe Customer is liable for all costs incurred by SiteMinder in restoring a Service where the Fault arises as a result of:
+8.2 Charges for restorationThe Customer is liable for all costs incurred by SiteMinder in restoring a Product or Service where the Fault arises as a result of:

 9.1 Personal Data

-- To the extent that Personal Data is collected, used, handled, processed and/or transferred under this Agreement by SiteMinder on behalf of the Customer, the Customer is the data controller and SiteMinder is the data processor.
+- If Personal Data is collected, used, handled, processed and/or transferred under this Agreement by SiteMinder on behalf of the Customer, the Customer is the data controller and SiteMinder is the data processor.
 The purpose of processing Personal Data by SiteMinder is the performance of Services pursuant to this Agreement.

-- process the Personal Data only in accordance with the Customer’s documented reasonable and lawful instructions from time to time, for the purposes of performing its obligations under this Agreement and for no other purpose except as otherwise stated in clause 9.4 of this Agreement or as required by law;
+- process Personal Data only in accordance with the Customer’s reasonable and lawful written instructions from time to time, for the purposes of performing its obligations under this Agreement and for no other purpose except as otherwise stated in clause 9.4 of this Agreement or as required by law;

-- ensure that persons authorised by Siteminder to process the Personal Data are under confidentiality obligations in respect of the Personal Data;
+- ensure that persons authorised by it to process the Personal Data are under confidentiality obligations in respect of the Personal Data;

-- at the Customer’s cost, provide reasonable assistance on request to the Customer in complying with the rights of data subjects and with the Customer’s statutory obligations relating to data security, data breach notification, data protection impact assessments and related prior consultation procedures taking into account the nature of processing and the information available to SiteMinder;
+- if requested, at the Customer’s cost, provide reasonable assistance to the Customer in complying with the rights of data subjects and with the Customer’s statutory obligations relating to data security, data breach notification, data protection impact assessments and related prior consultation procedures, taking into account the nature of processing and the information available to SiteMinder;

-- save only to the extent required by law, after expiry or termination of this Contract at the choice and expense of the Customer return to the Customer or destroy all Personal Data in the possession or control of SiteMinder;
+- save only to the extent required by law, after expiry or termination of this Contract, in accordance with clause 12.5, return to the Customer or destroy all Personal Data in the possession or control of SiteMinder;

 - not transfer the Personal Data to a country outside the European Union without the authorisation of the Customer or as otherwise provided for in this Agreement unless the relevant territory ensures an adequate level of protection or appropriate standard contractual clauses approved by the EU have been put in place or other appropriate safeguards have been implemented; and

-- shall have the general ability to appoint subcontractors who may process Personal Data in order to perform SiteMinder’s obligations under this Agreement provided that the contracts with such subcontractors shall incorporate terms which are substantially the same as those set out in this clause 9 and, for the avoidance of doubt, which encompass the obligations referred to in Article 28(3) of the General Data Protection Regulation.
-SiteMinder shall notify the Customer of such subcontractors and when subcontractors are appointed or replaced.
+- will have the general ability to appoint subcontractors who may process Personal Data in order to perform SiteMinder’s obligations under this Agreement provided that the contracts with such subcontractors shall incorporate terms which are substantially the same as those set out in this clause 9 and which encompass the obligations referred to in Article 28(3) of the European Union General Data Protection Regulation.
+SiteMinder will notify the Customer of such subcontractors if and when they are appointed or replaced.

-- The Customer warrants, represents and undertakes that all instructions given to SiteMinder by the Customer in respect of Personal Data shall at all times be in accordance with the applicable Data Protection Requirements and shall, if requested by SiteMinder provide such evidence as SiteMinder requests to demonstrate that such instructions are in accordance with the applicable Data Protection Requirements.
+- The Customer warrants, represents and undertakes that all instructions given to SiteMinder by the Customer in respect of Personal Data will, at all times, be in accordance with the applicable Data Protection Requirements and will provide such evidence as SiteMinder requests to demonstrate that such instructions are in accordance with the applicable Data Protection Requirements.

-- The Customer shall ensure that any Personal Data it collects is collected and supplied to SiteMinder in a manner compliant with the Data Protection Requirements including by providing all notices and obtaining all consents required under the Data Protection Requirements in order for SiteMinder to process Personal Data fairly and lawfully in connection with the Services and in accordance with this Agreement and shall notify SiteMinder on becoming aware of Personal Data becoming inaccurate.
+- The Customer must ensure that any Personal Data it collects is collected and supplied to SiteMinder in a manner compliant with the Data Protection Requirements including by providing all notices and obtaining all consents required under the Data Protection Requirements in order for SiteMinder to process Personal Data fairly and lawfully in connection with the Services and in accordance with this Agreement and must immediately notify SiteMinder on becoming aware of Personal Data becoming inaccurate.